-- If you leave Suffolk Law for any reason, you must file the Withdrawal or Leave of Absence form with the Office of the Registrar.
+- If you leave Suffolk Law for any reason, you must file either the Withdrawal form to the Office of Academic Services, or the Leave of Absence form with the Law Dean of Students Office.
 Not completing the appropriate withdrawal or leave of absence forms can prove costly since students will be assessed tuition charges for a semester not completed.

 - Students with federal loan obligations either from Suffolk Law or a prior institution may wish to explore loan deferment or forbearance options.

 - Students with federal loans must complete exit counseling.

 Institutional Aid Recipients